 MGMT-467 Topics in Management

 Explores topics of current importance and interest in management.
-Prerequisites: Junior standing and MGMT-360 or instructor's permission.
+Prerequisites: Junior standing.
 2-4 SH.

 MGMT-468 Women in Organizations

 Examines the role of sex and gender in organizations.
 Special attention is given to topics relevant to women working in organizations, such as sex and gender differences in career/job preferences, advancement and pay, teamwork, leadership, sexuality in the workplace and work-family balance.
 Other topics addressed include hostile vs. benevolent sexism, as well as practices designed to increase diversity within organizations.
 Class is conducted in a seminar format.
 Prerequisite: Junior standing or permission of instructor.
 Same as WMST-380.
 2 SH.
 CC: Diversity Intensive.